Problem · US entry failure mode

 Long enough to call the current architecture a failure.
 Not long enough to call the US opportunity a failure.
 The two are different questions.

-Run a structural audit.
+Run a structural assessment.
 If the home product has a credible US adjacency, the margin profile survives US pricing, and the home team has the capacity for a written US-entry spec, restart.
 If any of those three fail, the right move is to pause, not to kill.

 Four things.
 Category.
 Peer set.
 Proof formatted for US-buyer defensibility.
 Cadence fit US procurement timing.
 Most failed launches missed three of the four.